rh-mobb/documentation/content/docs/idp/_index.md

 skipMetadata: true
 ---

-Red Hat OpenShift on AWS (ROSA) and OpenShift Dedicated (OSD) provide a simple way for the cluster administrator to configure one or more identity providers for their cluster[s] via the [OpenShift Cluster Manager (OCM)](https://console.redhat.com/openshift), while Azure Red Hat OpenShift relies on the internal cluster OAuth provider.
+Red Hat OpenShift on AWS (ROSA) and OpenShift Dedicated (OSD) provide a simple way for the cluster administrator to configure one or more identity providers for their cluster[s] via the [OpenShift Cluster Manager (OCM)](https://console.redhat.com/openshift), while Azure Red Hat OpenShift relies on the internal [cluster authentication operator](https://github.com/openshift/cluster-authentication-operator).

 The identity providers available for use are: